NOAA-GFDL/FRE-NCtools/README.md

 make install
 ```

+The above steps may need to be augmented depending upon your user evironment setup.
+For example, if autoreconfig is in /home/MyUsername/FRE-NCtools, it will create the
+configure command in this directory.
+You may tell the bash shell, for example,
+the location of both by this command:

+export PATH=/home/MyUsername/FRE-NCtools:$PATH

+Additionally, installing into a non-default directory may be desired or neccesary.
+For example, if the target directory is /home/MyUsername/bin, then FRE-NCtools
+building is configured by:

+autoreconf -i
+configure --prefix=/home/MyUsername/bin

+Finally compile and install the tools as usual:

+make
+make install

 Some FRE-NCtools applications can be run in parallel using MPI.
 If the
 `--with-mpi` option is given to `configure`, the MPI version of those
 applications will be built.